loophac/denarius/README.md

 In order to run this code, you'll need:

-- python 3
+- Python 3
 - pycrypto
+- Flask

-To install the pycrypto:
+To install the pycrypto and Flask, run:

 ```
 pip instal pycrypto
+pip install -U Flask
 ```